Endangered species

-An endangered species is a species that is very likely to become extinct in the near future, either worldwide or in a particular political jurisdiction.
-Endangered species may be at risk due to factors such as habitat loss, poaching and invasive species.
+An endangered species is a species that is very likely to become extinct in the near future, either worldwide or in a particular region.
+Endangered species may be at risk due to factors such as habitat loss, poaching, invasive species, and climate change.
 The International Union for Conservation of Nature (IUCN) Red List lists the global conservation status of many species, and various other agencies assess the status of species within particular areas.
-Many nations have laws that protect conservation-reliant species which, for example, forbid hunting, restrict land development, or create protected areas.
+Many nations have laws that protect conservation-reliant species which, for example, forbid hunting or harvesting, restrict land development, or create protected areas.
 Some endangered species are the target of extensive conservation efforts such as captive breeding and habitat restoration.

-Human activity is a significant cause in causing some species to become endangered.
+Human activity is a significant factor in causing some species to become endangered.

 Conservation status

 The conservation status of a species indicates the likelihood that it will become extinct.
 Multiple factors are considered when assessing the status of a species; e.g., such statistics as the number remaining, the overall increase or decrease in the population over time, breeding success rates, or known threats.
 The IUCN Red List of Threatened Species is the best-known worldwide conservation status listing and ranking system.

-Over 50% of the world's species are estimated to be at risk of extinction, but the frontier between categories such as 'endangered', 'rare', or 'locally extinct' species is often difficult to draw given the general paucity of data on most of these species.
-This is notably the case in the world Ocean where endangered species not seen for decades may go extinct unnoticed.
+Over 50% of the world's species are estimated to be at risk of extinction, but the frontier between categories such as "endangered", "rare", or "locally extinct" species is often difficult to draw given the general paucity of data on most of these species.
+This is notably the case in the World Ocean where endangered species not seen for decades may go extinct unnoticed.

 Internationally, 195 countries have signed an accord to create Biodiversity Action Plans that will protect endangered and other threatened species.
 In the United States, such plans are usually called Species Recovery Plans.